Rising Damp, Penetrating Damp, Lateral Damp, Condensation & Damp Proofing.

 Does Rising Damp only affect external walls?

-This is a common question our remedial surveyor comes across when carrying out damp surveys.
+This is a common question our remedial surveyors come across when they carry out damp surveys.
 The answer to this question is NO. Rising Damp can occur on an internal or an external wall as long as the walls are abutting the ground at the substrate where there is a breakdown of an existing damp proof course or no damp proof course at all.

 The Introduction of the Damp Proof Course